-Masoboro Island is one of the most special Wilmington beaches because you’ll have to put in a bit of work to get there.
+Masoboro Island is one of the most special Wilmington beaches because you’ll have to work to get there.
 The work required means it’s often empty and secluded.

 Masonboro Island Reserve is one of the largest undeveloped barrier islands along the entire Carolina Coast.
 Many researchers and university students head there to study the fragile ecosystem.

 Beaches Near Wilmington